gmsaladin/hello-world/README.md

 Hi Humans!

 gmsaladin here, I like Java
-I've had acos on te moon and find them far superior to Earth tacos.
+I've had tacos on the moon and find them far superior to Earth tacos.